Solriamfetol: Side effects

+Misuse potential

-Solriamfetol at higher-than-approved doses (300, 600, and 1,200mg—two to four times the maximum recommended dose) produces drug-liking responses, including elevated mood and feelings of relaxation, similar in degree to those of phentermine.
+Solriamfetol at higher-than-approved doses—specifically doses of 300, 600, and 1,200 mg, which are 2 to 8 times the maximum recommended dose—produces drug-liking responses, including elevated mood and feelings of relaxation, that are similar in degree to those of phentermine (a Schedule IV controlled substance).
 Elevated mood occurred in 2.4% with placebo, 8 to 24% with solriamfetol, and 10 to 18% with phentermine, while feelings of relaxation occurred in 5% with placebo, 5 to 19% with solriamfetol, and 15 to 20% with phentermine.
 As such, solriamfetol has significant misuse potential and is a controlled substance in the United States.
+However, solriamfetol showed less misuse potential than Schedule II controlled stimulants like amphetamine and cocaine.
+Consequently, the misuse potential of solriamfetol was rated as low and it was placed in the Schedule IV controlled substance category alongside phentermine.

 Pharmacology

 Pharmacodynamics

 Solriamfetol is a norepinephrine–dopamine reuptake inhibitor (NDRI).
-It binds to the dopamine transporter and the norepinephrine transporter with affinities (Ki) of 14.2 μM and 3.7 μM, respectively.
+It binds to the dopamine transporter (DAT) and the norepinephrine transporter (NET) with affinities (Ki) of 14.2 μM and 3.7 μM, respectively.
 It inhibits the reuptake of dopamine and norepinephrine with IC50 values of 2.9 μM and 4.4 μM, respectively.
 It has weak affinity for the serotonin transporter (Ki = 81.5 μM) and does not appreciably inhibit serotonin reuptake (IC50 > 100 μM).
+In addition to its dopamine and norepinephrine reuptake inhibition, solriamfetol has been found to act as an agonist of the human and rodent TAAR1 (EC50 = 10–16 μM) at clinically relevant concentrations similar to those of its DAT and NET inhibition.
 Solriamfetol has no appreciable affinity for a variety of other targets, including the dopamine, serotonin, adrenergic, GABA, adenosine, histamine, orexin, benzodiazepine, and acetylcholine receptors.

 Pharmacokinetics

-The time to peak levels of solriamfetol is about 2hours (range 1.25–3.0hours).
+The oral bioavailability of solriamfetol is approximately 95%.
+The median time to peak levels of solriamfetol is 2 hours, with a range of 1.25 to 3.0 hours.
+A high-fat meal has minimal influence on the peak and total concentrations of solriamfetol, but does delay time to peak levels by approximately 1 hour.
+The apparent volume of distribution of solriamfetol is approximately 199 L. The plasma protein binding of solriamfetol is 13.3% to 19.4% over a concentration range of 0.059 to 10.1 μg/mL.
 Solriamfetol is minimally metabolized in humans.
-Its elimination half-life is about 7.1hours.
+It shows first-order elimination with oral administration and has an elimination half-life of about 7.1 hours.
+The half-life of solriamfetol increases in the context of renal impairment.
+Approximately 95% of a dose of solriamfetol is eliminated in urine as unchanged solriamfetol and 1% or less is eliminated as the minor inactive metabolite N-acetylsolriamfetol.

 Chemistry

-Solriamfetol is derived from d-phenylalanine and its chemical name is (R)-2-amino-3-phenylpropylcarbamate.
+Solriamfetol is a substituted phenethylamine derived from d-phenylalanine and D-phenylalaninol.
+Its chemical name is (R)-2-amino-3-phenylpropylcarbamate.
+It is also known as O-carbamoyl-D-phenylalaninol.